ghedb/monsplit/README.md

 Each service can own their own local model allowing for loose coupling.

 Each model should have a "master" service.
 In this case the monolith still "owns" Product.
 The catalog microservice takes ownership of catalog.
+Each service is unaware of the other.

-Each service publishes events for changes to its public models.
+Each service publishes events to kafka for changes to its public models.
 Each service acts on external events based on its own business logic.

 Separation of django functionality has also been started, this allows for decoupling logic from django more cleanly.